hacker-network/router-utils/README.md

 ## hack3ric's Router Utilities

+Scripts useful in network maintainance.
+Mix of Bash and Python.
+Probably should have packaged as .deb.

-Written for Debian 12 and uses only Debian-packaged Python libraries.
+Written for Debian 12 and uses only Debian-packaged binaries and Python libraries.

 ## Requirements